cloudfoundry-community-attic/chef-bosh_agent/README.md

 ```

-These gems are also installed by adding the `bosh_agent::agent_client` recipe to your run list.
+These gems are also installed by adding the `bosh_agent::client` recipe to your run list.

 ## Release